Do you enjoy wrapping your gifts as much as buying them? Me too! Get inspired to wrap your gifts using fresh greens and natural elements.

 In addition to this post on wrapping, you can find one on Bags, Tags and Baked Goods that showcases lots of ideas.
 For a homemade reusable tag you can check out my post on beautiful and useful soy wax sachets.

-For all of my wrapping this year I used simple brown Kraft paper.
+For my wrapping this year I used simple brown Kraft paper.
 First, it’s easy to recycle, and it’s a perfect blank canvas to decorate.

 Below I’ve categorized my wrapping so you could hop to the style you prefer.